 Although your dog should never have to use their bite, it’s still good to know how powerful it can be!
 This list of dog breeds with the strongest bite force breaks down each breed by their psi.

-In this list, we write about the strongest bite force dog breeds.
+In this list, we write about the dogs with the strongest bite force.
 It’s important to know how much power is behind your dog’s bite and the dangers that come with it.
 From playing with toys, eating, and pulling open the garbage can, this is a breakdown of your dog’s bite force.
-Does your dog make this list?
+So, which dog has the strongest bite?
 Keep reading to find out!

 22 Dog Breeds With The Strongest Bite Force

 The dogs on this list have jobs that require a higher bite force PSI.
-Due to this they are considered to be more aggressive.
-All dogs, however, have the capability of being aggressive if put into highly negative situations that induce anxiety and vulnerability.
+Due to this, they are considered to be more aggressive.
+However, all dogs can be aggressive if put into stressful situations that induce anxiety and vulnerability.

 1. Kangal – 743 PSI

 Kangal bite force has been measured at an average of 743 PSI.
 The Kangal is a popular dog breed in Turkey, used for defending their owners and homes.
-They have the strongest bite force out of any dog breed in the world.
-The Kangal grows to be 75-84 cm and 110-145 lbs on average.
-While this dog has a very high bite force PSI it is a gentle giant when it comes to younger children and its human family members.
+They have the strongest dog bite force out of any dog breed worldwide.
+The Kangal grows 75-84 cm and 110-145 lbs on average.
+While this dog has a very high bite force PSI, it is a gentle giant for younger children and its human family members.

-This breed requires proper socialization when a puppy in order to make sure it is okay with meeting strangers at an older age.
-Not only is the Kangal a pup with bark and bite but it is also one of the largest dog breeds!
+This breed requires proper socialization and training even when they’re still a puppy to ensure it is okay to meet strangers at an older age.
+The Kangal is not only known for its powerful bite but also for being one of the largest dog breeds!
 For this reason, heavy-duty dog toys are a must for this pup.

 2. American Bandogge – 730 PSI

-The American Bandogge has a bite force of 730 PSI.
+American Bandogge’s bite force has been measured at an average of 730 PSI.
 To put that in perspective, the Lion only has a bite force PSI of 650.
-Which puts the American Bandogge over 50 PSI higher than the King of the Jungle!
-This difference earns it a spot on the list of dogs breeds with the strongest bite force.
-This breed is a crossbreed between a Bulldog and a Mastiff!
-The American Bandogge is a breed that needs proper training or it may become out of hand.
-They also need to be physical and mental stimulation such as using puzzle feeders and providing enough exercises.
+This puts the American Bandogge over 50 PSI higher than the King of the Jungle!
+This difference earns it a spot on the list of dog breeds with the strongest bite force.
+This breed is a crossbreed between a Bulldog and a Mastiff The American Bandogge is a breed that needs proper training or may become out of hand.
+They also need physical and mental stimulation such as using puzzle feeders and providing enough exercises.

 The American Bandogge is not a standardized breed with the American Kennel Club or any other major canine group.
 After training this breed, they are a great companion and family friend.